axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-03-simple-fear-or-love.markdown

  <p>It is very simple: Risk life or preserve it.
 Go left or go right.
 Fear or love.</p>

 <h1>Risk Life or Preserve It</h1>
  <p>Unicellular bacteria have this wired into them.
 “It tastes like nourishment, turn right.
-It tastes bad, turn left and run!”
-It still rules all of life: risk or preserve it.</p>
+It tastes bad, turn left and run!”</p>
+ <p>Risk or preserve life: it is still the rule of living world.</p>

 <h1>Baffled by Fear or Guided by Love</h1>
  <p>By the time we people show up in the tree of life, there are all shades of fear and a whole range of love: raw sex to brotherly; impersonal to interpersonal; agape to xenia.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a></p>